Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 The major difference caused by the resolution change is that the smooth structures found in the standard run cases exhibit more isolated fine threads in the high resolution rerun.
 This helps to resolve more individual loops in a loop bundle.
-For example, the higher loop arch connecting the sunspots in the standard $\Omega3$ model appears to be a wide and diffusive bundle where some low-contrast individual threads may be discerned, whereas in its high resolution rerun, narrow and high contrast threads overlaid on the diffusive background bundles can be resolved.
-Similar behaviors are found in the low loop arch in the central region between the two sunspots and in the loop that fans out from the sunspots to the boundary.
+For example, the high/northern loops in the standard $\Omega3$ model appear to be a wide and diffusive bundle where some low-contrast individual threads may be discerned, whereas in its high resolution rerun, narrow and high contrast threads overlaid on the diffusive background bundles can be resolved.
+Similar behaviors are found in the short/southern loops and the outbound loops.